garydunkerley/garydunkerley.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a doctoral candidate at the [University of Georgia](https://www.math.uga.edu/).
 My advisor is [Akram Alishahi](https://akramalishahi.github.io/).
-I am interested in questions related to the behavior of smooth concordance invariants.
+I am interested in questions related to surfaces in 4-manifolds, concordance invariants, and link homology.